EXPLORE OUR WEBSITE

 In addition, there will be school-wide ‘The Great Debate’ tasks which link to our fortnightly SMSC and Picture News topics.
 These are for families to discuss as a group and encourage the development of critical thinking and communication and language skills.
 They also provide opportunities for quality family time which helps pupils’ social and emotional development.

-Each year group will have slightly different home learning routines however a letter will be sent home in the first week of the academic school year to ensure parents and carers have a clear understanding of expectations.
+Each year group will have slightly different home learning routines however a letter will be sent home at the beginning of the academic school year to ensure parents and carers have a clear understanding of expectations.
 You can also find this information outlined on the year group pages.
 If you have any concerns or problems with home learning tasks, please don’t hesitate to see your child’s class teacher.

 Half Term and Holiday Home Learning Projects: